adinaelisheva/MPMP/triangles-9/README.md

 ```> node triangles.js > output```

 I also put a few examples and some stats in a sheet here: https://docs.google.com/spreadsheets/d/154Q04_0Mc1TqMctLvoDE7pYOFZRp1Z7YtCi7dmsREag/edit#gid=0 The average path length for -100 to 100 is 9.48, fun fact.
+Data.csv has the data that seeded the stats tab on this sheet.

 Observations: